Approximation and Uncertainty Quantification of Systems with Arbitrary Parameter Distributions using Weighted Leja Interpolation: Results

-Once more, we follow the original setting given in \cite{surjanovic2019, kuschel1997}.
-Originally, $P_1$, $P_2$, and $E$ follow extreme value distributions, where $P_1$ and $P_2$ are modeled with Gumbel distributions and $E$ with a Weibull distribution, $F_{\text{s}}$, $B$, $D$ and $H$ follow log-normal distributions, and $P_\text{d}$ and $F_0$ follow normal distributions.
-In this numerical experiment, we transform all log-normal and normal distributions to truncated normal ones and use the Gumbel distribution to model the remaining three parameters.
-The corresponding distributions are given in Table~\ref{tab:steel_column_dists}, where the truncated normal distribution is denoted as in Section~\ref{subsec:borehole} and the Gumbel distribution is denoted with $\mathcal{G}\left(\ell, \beta\right)$, where $\ell$ is the location parameter and $\beta$ the scaling parameter.
+{In the original setting given in \cite{surjanovic2019, kuschel1997}, $P_1$ and $P_2$ are modeled with Gumbel distributions, $E$ follows a Weibull distribution, $F_{\text{s}}$, $B$, $D$, and $H$ are log-normally distributed, and $P_\text{d}$ and $F_0$ are normally distributed.
+In this numerical experiment, we replace all log-normal and normal distributions by truncated normal distributions and use the Gumbel distribution to model the remaining three parameters.} The corresponding distributions are given in Table~\ref{tab:steel_column_dists}.
 With the exception of the parameter $L$, for which the truncation limits are set to $\mu \pm 4 \sigma$, all other truncated normal distributions have support in $\left[\mu - 3 \sigma, \mu + 3 \sigma\right]$.
-For all parameters which follow a truncated normal distribution, $\mu$ and $\sigma^2$ coincide with the original mean and variance values given in \cite{surjanovic2019, kuschel1997}.
-Accordingly, the parameters $\ell$ and $\beta$ of the Gumbel distributions are chosen such that the original mean values and variances given in \cite{surjanovic2019, kuschel1997} are preserved.
+For all parameters that follow a truncated normal distribution, $\mu$ and $\sigma^2$ coincide with the original mean and variance values given in \cite{surjanovic2019, kuschel1997}.
+Accordingly, the {location and scale parameters} of the Gumbel distributions are chosen such that the original mean values and variances given in \cite{surjanovic2019, kuschel1997} are preserved.